opencarecc/opencareMakerPlaybook/how_to_involve_a_local_community.md

 - The type of activity to be performed and the topics covered by group (more or less experiential, more involved, more frontal etc.)
 - The type of output

+###What kind of event I have to organize to facilitate the participation of citizens?
+The first meeting with the citizens has to be an informal event: party, happy hour, an evening of dancing, an experiential workshop.
+The goal must be to present yourself and the goal for which you require the participation.
+An informal meeting facilitates interaction and trust-building between people.

+In the meeting we must provide time for the presentation:
+- who are you
+- what do you want
+- Why did you choose that community
+- How you intend to achieve your goal

+Where I organize the event?
+If possible it is best that the organizers should be identified in the community to present their project.

+What tool should I use to contact citizens?
+How do I maintain contact?

+How many people I have to contact ?

 We recommend to map how many communities there are in your area and what are the characteristics of these communities: aims, age, gender and so on. the people involved in communities have the greatest skills in listening, and are used to collaborative practices.
 Then you have to choose four or five communities with different characteristics.